For reliable information on COVID-19, please only follow information from Trusted Sources:

 The Town Hall is also still open from 9 a.m. - 5 p.m.
 Monday through Friday via the Stalings Police Department.
 We encourage you to handle any business with Town Hall via email or phone.
 However, if you must come in, check in with the Police Department and they will get you the appropriate assistance.

-Stallings Parks & Recreation will be making the following modifications to our recreation amenities to protect the health and safety of our community.
+Stallings Parks & Recreation will be making the following modifications to our recreation amenities based upon the State of NC guidance for Phase II of re-opening.

 Blair Mill Park

 - Restrooms open

 - Disc Golf Course open